+Add-items-to-exp-window

-Add-items-to-exp-window - this function takes an arbitrary number of parameters each of which must be an object that has been created for the current experiment window.
+This command takes an arbitrary number of parameters each of which must be an object that has been created for the current experiment window.
 Each of those items is then added to the current display if it is not already there.

 '''

-(let ((a (add-text-to-exp-window :text "a"))
+(let ((a (create-text-for-exp-window :text "a"))

-(b (add-button-to-exp-window :text "b" :x 50)))
+(b (create-button-for-exp-window :text "b" :x 50)))

-(remove-items-from-exp-window a b)

 (add-items-to-exp-window a b))

 '''